metabase/metabase/docs/users-guide/interactive-dashboards.md

 - Saved questions
 - URLs

-If you're linking to a dashboard or a SQL question that has filters, you can also pass values from the current dashboard to the filters in the destination.
+If you're linking to a dashboard or a SQL question that has filters, you can pass values from the current dashboard to filters in the destination.
 For example, if you link to a dashboard that has a filter for category, you can pass a value for category from the origin question to the destination dashboard:

 ![Pass value to dashboard](images/interactive-dashboards/pass-value.png)

-Once you select a column, Metabase will display the column used to pass the value, as well as the filter the value will be passed to at the destination dashboard.
+Once you select a column, Metabase will display the column used to pass the value, as well as the target filter at the destination that Metabase will pass the value to.

 ![Pass category to filter](images/interactive-dashboards/pass-category-to-filter.png)

-In the example above, when a user clicks on the **Orders by product category** card, Metabase will pass the clicked category to the destination dashboard, which will then filter its cards by that category.
+In the example above, when a user clicks on the **Orders by product category** card, Metabase will pass the clicked category to the destination dashboard ("Interactive Dashboard"), which will then filter its cards by that category.

+You can also send the currently selected value of a dashboard filter on the current dashboard to the destination.
+And if you're using [Metabase Enterprise Edition](https://www.metabase.com/enterprise/scale/), you can pass a user attribute provided by SSO to the destination, too.
+Those user attributes will show up as options when you click on one of the destination's filters ( provided the values are compatible with that filter).

 When displaying questions as tables, you can select different click behaviors for different columns in the table.
+You can also modify the contents of the cells in a given column, replacing the value with custom text.
+For example, if you had a column that listed categories, you could change the text in the cell to read: "Click for details about {{Category}}".

 You can also use values to construct URLs to external resources.